 #10 – HALF-FROZEN WATER BOTTLE

-Most of the time I am on my game and have drinks in the fridge well in advance and have a cooler bag packed for game days.
-However, there’s always that day where nothing goes as planned.
-For those days, it’s nice to have a couple half-filled frozen water bottles.
+Most of the time I am on my game and have drinks in the fridge well in advance, insulated water bottles clean and ready to go, and have a cooler bag packed for game days.
+However, there’s always that day where nothing goes as planned – the drinks never made it in the fridge, the insulated water bottles got left in the bat bags for a week and are disgusting, etc, etc, etc. For those days, it’s nice to have a couple half-filled frozen water bottles.

 If you dump about half (or even a little more than half) of the water out of a disposable water bottle and then freeze it, you have an easy way to pack ice water with you on the go.
 Just open the bottle, poor fresh water in, and you have instant ice water that should stay cold for a quite a while.
 I love having this as a backup option for crazy days when we are in a hurry and need some cold water to go!